gfires/expense-report-automation/README.md

 ## Understanding Results

-The app shows three sections:
+The app shows three sections after reconciliation:

 ### ✅ Matched Expenses
 Expected expenses that were successfully matched with actual transactions.

-No action needed.
+- If a matched expense requires an affidavit, you'll see a **"Download Affidavit"** link
+- Click the link to generate and download a filled affidavit PDF

 ### ⚠️ Missing Expected Expenses
 Expected expenses that weren't found in the actual transactions.
 You can: